Vallejo Admirals: History

 In 2016, team operations solidified in every aspect.
 Attendance was up almost 50%, and the game-day experience was greatly improved by adding stadium seating, a picnic/dining area behind first base, pre-game and between-inning entertainment, and improved cost and selection in food and merchandise.
 Gone were the days of ownership instability, and the team had become a civic asset and a vehicle for local business to be seen in the community.

 The Admirals hired Mike Samuels as manager.
 Samuels' staff consisted of former big leaguer Warren Brusstar and a pair of major league draft picks Tim Wallace (Chicago Cubs) and Lonnie Jackson (Los Angeles Dodgers).

 Samuels and his staff were replaced one month into the season with manager PJ Phillips, who became the first player-manager for the Admirals.
 Phillips spent seven seasons in the Los Angeles Angels of Anaheim organization after being a 2nd-round pick in the 2005 Major League Baseball draft, and two with the Cincinnati Reds organization before starting his independent baseball career with the Long Island Ducks of the Atlantic League in 2013.

 Phillips hit exactly .300 with 32 RBI in 52 games with the Admirals in 2014.
 In 2015, Phillips hit .302 with nine home runs, and a single-season record for doubles in the Pacific Association with 27.
 His minor league resume and influence over the clubhouse made him the front office's choice for player-manager.
 Kenneth Owen was hired as Phillips' assistant coach, while Roman Gomez was hired as pitching coach.

 The Admirals went 32–46 during the 2016 season.
 The Admirals did, however, experience a large attendance increase and improved on-field performance.
 Highlights of the season included a Pacific Association record shattering 99 stolen bases by Darian Sandford, and several players earning awards, including the Pacific Association Rookie of the Year Marquis Hutchinson.
 Joining Hutchinson were first baseman Lydell Moseby, third baseman Gerald Bautista and right fielder Tim Williams, all who were deemed the best defenders at their positions by the Pacific Association.

 Just nine games into the 2016 season, closer Tim Holmes became the second Admirals player to advance into affiliated baseball when his contract was purchased by the New York Yankees.
 In 14 appearances with the Gulf Coast League Yankees, Holmes boasted a 0.59 ERA and 15 strikeouts in 15.1 innings.

 During the offseason, a pair of Admirals players were signed by affiliated clubs, including second baseman Alian Silva with the Washington Nationals and starter Kida De La Cruz with the Los Angeles Angels of Anaheim.

 In the 2019 offseason, the team was sold to Dave Phinney, a Napa Valley winemaker and one of the partners of the Nimitz Group.

 Their seasons was cancelled in 2020 due to the effects of the COVID-19 pandemic.
-There have not been a new updates since April 2021 suggesting that the franchise, like the league, has quietly folded.
+There have not been any new updates since April 2021 suggesting that the franchise, like the league, has quietly folded.